FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/02-manage_files_and_folders/_index.md

 ## View and select files and folders

-When you have added folders and file content, you can view the tree structure of your <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> space.
+When you have added folders and file content, you can view the tree structure of your space.
 However, collaborators who share folders with you, also contribute to this structure.
 For example, the following screen displays a fairly rich structure:

 on the Left panel view you can see that: